-All students who attend The Latimer Arts College should adhere to the following uniform procedures:
+All students who attend The Latimer Arts College in Years 7 to 11 should adhere to the following uniform procedures:

 College blazer: to be worn at all times but may be removed in lessons and at lunchtime.

 White school shirt: shirts must be worn tucked in and must be conventional school shirts and not fashion blouses.